Contact Us

 Where am I allowed to fly my drone?

-Drones must be flown within Visual Line of Sight (VLOS) below 400 feet in uncontrolled Class G airspace.
-You should avoid airports, stadiums, national parks, military bases, and restricted zones.
+In the U.S., drones must be flown within Visual Line of Sight (VLOS) and below 400 feet in uncontrolled Class G airspace.
+Drone pilots must avoid airports, stadiums, national parks, military bases, and restricted airspace.
+Always check the FAA’s B4UFLY app or an approved airspace map before flying.

 How do I check where I can legally fly my drone?